In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Utilizing social media is another great method for collecting customer data.
 Many social media platforms give you valuable insights into your audience.

-For example, social media sites like Facebook and Instagram come equipped with audience insights features.
+For example, social media sites like Facebook and Instagram are equipped with features for audience insights.
 You can view which time of day your audience is most active, audience demographics like location and age, audience interests, and much more.

 So, if you don’t already have a social media profile, now could be the perfect time to create one so you can start gathering valuable information from your audience.

-For example, Google Analytics lets you gather tons of data about your audience and current customers.
+For example, Google Analytics 4 (GA4) lets you gather tons of data about your audience and current customers.

 With Google Analytics, you can track the following: